 National Curriculum in England: English Programmes of StudY

-The Department for Education (DfE) has established network of 34 English Hubs across the country, working to support up to 2,800 schools to improve teaching of reading in Reception/Year 1.
-All schools can attend showcases and CPD opportunities, but intensive support is targeted at schools who meet key criteria, including below average Phonics Screening Check scores, Ofsted judgement of RI, and referral by partners including LAs or NLE.
+The Department for Education (DfE) has established a network of 34 English Hubs across the country, working to support up to 2,800 schools to improve teaching of reading in Reception/Year 1.
+All schools can attend showcases and CPD opportunities, but intensive support is targeted at schools that meet key criteria, including below-average Phonics Screening Check scores, Ofsted judgement of RI, and referral by partners including LAs or NLE.
 Schools can also self-refer.